gaow/rotation-2023/README.md

 ### Outcome

 For those who does execellent job in this task, you will be credited as a maintainer of this R library that we will publish on https://cran.r-project.org/.
-You may also be listed as a co-author of our manuscript which we expect to publish early next year.
+Depending on how helpful your work is, evaluated by myself and two other trainees in my lab who lead the project, you may also be listed as a co-author of our manuscript which we expect to publish early next year.

 ### Next steps until April, 2024

 Students who successfully completed this assignment may be involved in a similar, but more challenging task of coding and improving another new statistical method we are developing, to integrate a vast range of functional genomic features to improve the accuracy of gene mapping and colocalization analysis.
-We will also conceive a project spinning from this theme that you could lead on for summer 2024.
+For example, it may even involve GPU computing in R which we have never explored ourselves.
+We will also conceive a project spinning from this theme that you could take lead on for summer 2024.

 In this process you will be working closely with our postdocs Dr. Xuewei Cao and Dr. Ru Feng, as well as our 2nd year master student Haochen Sun.